snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 * install a <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html">java jdk at least version 1.7</a>.
 If you only install a java jre-version, the bean-jar file cannot be generated - then you have to select an existing one.
 * get the newest version of <a href="https://sourceforge.net/projects/tsl2nano/">tsl2.nano.h5</a>
 * start this jar file with _java -jar tsl2.nano.h5.[version-number].jar_. this will create the environments _nanoh5.environment_ and a _run.bat_.
-* go into the extracted sub-directory _sample_ and start the _Windows_-batch file _runServer.bat_.
+* go into the extracted sub-directory _sample_ and start the _Windows_-batch file _runServer.cmd_.
 This will start the sample database.
 * start the _run.bat_
 * if you are not on a _Windows_ system, start your internet browser with adress _localhost:8067_, or just do a double-click on the file _application.html_
 * In the center of the browser-page do a click on the centered link, starting with text 'Start...'